 However, once again, consider your needs and whether you are looking for that extra bit of warmth while you sleep, or if you'd prefer shorter sleeves (or no sleeves at all.)
 Regardless of the season, I am personally a big fan of cap sleeves, for their just-enough coverage and also their universally flattering cut.

-In summer, the classic antique cotton slip with straps will be all you need - but even then you'll have plenty of choice between wide, thin straps and anything in between!
+In summer, a classic antique white cotton slip with straps will be all you need - but even then you'll have plenty of choice between wide, thin straps and anything in between!
 Often antique nightgowns come with buttoned straps (single or double), that bestow a cute flip-up look to the trim.

-When purchasing an original antique nightgown, you can be sure that the fabric will be natural - and not only that, that it will also be truly organic, and superb quality for having stood the test of time.
+3. The Material When purchasing an original antique nightgown, you can be sure that the fabric will be natural - and not only that, that it will also be truly organic, and superb quality for having stood the test of time.
 Here too, however, there are differences that can make a piece more or less ideal for your needs.

 Hemp nightgowns are very much in demand at the moment for their fantastic quality fabrics and weaves, satisfyingly heavy and rustic in feel.
 But if this is too much 'A Year in The Country' for you, then consider pure cotton (in antique pieces, you can be sure it will always be truly organic!)
 Choose between thick, to mid-weight, to lighter for spring/summer - all the way to fine, gossamer-like batiste (fabulous in feel, but ultra-delicate and requiring some additional care when washing & storing.)
 A thicker cotton will soften with repeated washes, and is an excellent choice for the colder months.
 Like Hemp and Cotton, Linen is also an ideal natural fabric for sleepwear, but keep in mind that it will need a little more TLC and that it tends to crease easily.